 Details and what to expect

-The Complex General Surgical Oncology Continuous Certification Assessment, introduced in 2021, focuses on the latest and most important developments in practice to assist diplomates in staying up to date.
-Surgical oncology diplomates will be presented with 40 questions that address important topics in complex general surgical oncology.
-Topic areas will evolve based on changes in the field of complex general surgical oncology, in addition to feedback from diplomates and surgical societies.
-The complex general surgical oncology assessment is not modular.
+The Hand Surgery Continuous Certification Assessment, introduced in 2021, focuses on the latest and most important developments in practice to assist diplomates in staying up to date.
+Hand surgery diplomates will be presented with 40 questions that address important topics in hand surgery.
+Topic areas will evolve based on changes in the field of hand surgery, in addition to feedback from diplomates and surgical societies.
+The hand surgery assessment is not modular.

 While taking the assessment, question rationales and reference citations are displayed every time an answer is submitted.
 Completing the assessment and reading the rationales is an educational experience which may not require any preparation.